CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The Service Oriented Architecture (SOA) course was a deep dive into the principles and practices of designing and implementing service-oriented systems.
+The Service Oriented Architecture (SOA) course was a guided dive into the principles and practices of designing and implementing service-oriented systems.
 Taught by N. Guermouche, the course covered legacy and modern service architectures focusing on how to create scalable, maintainable, and efficient systems.

 ## PART B: DESCRIPTIVE PART